circleci/circleci-docs/jekyll/_cci2/faq.md

 {:.no_toc}
 In order to keep the system stable for all CircleCI customers, we implement different soft concurrency limits on each of the [resource classes](https://circleci.com/docs/2.0/configuration-reference/#resource_class).
 If you are experiencing queuing on your builds, it's possible you are hitting these limits.
 Please [contact CircleCI support](https://support.circleci.com/hc/en-us/requests/new) to request raises on these limits.

-### Why can't I find my project on the Add Project page?
+### Why can't I find my project on the Projects dashboard?
-{: #why-cant-i-find-my-project-on-the-add-project-page }
+{: #why-cant-i-find-my-project-on-the-projects-dashboard }
 {:.no_toc}
 If you are not seeing a project you would like to build and it is not currently building on CircleCI, check your org in the top left corner of the CircleCI application.
-For instance, if the top left shows your user `my-user`, only GitHub projects belonging to `my-user` will be available under `Add Projects`.
+For instance, if the top left shows your user `my-user`, only GitHub projects belonging to `my-user` will be available under `Projects`.
 If you want to build the GitHub project `your-org/project`, you must change your org on the application Switch Organization menu to `your-org`.

 ### I got an error saying my “build didn’t run because it needs more containers than your plan allows” but my plan has more than enough.
 Why is this failing?
 {: #i-got-an-error-saying-my-build-didnt-run-because-it-needs-more-containers-than-your-plan-allows-but-my-plan-has-more-than-enough-why-is-this-failing }